5 Choices When You’re Short on Spaceposted by Andrea | 03/29/2016

-This post was inspired by a post I wrote last year — 5 Choices When You’re Short on TIME.
+This post was inspired by a post I wrote a few years ago — 5 Choices When You’re Short on TIME.

-I thought I would turn the tables a bit and share my thoughts about 5 choices you have when you’re short on SPACE — especially since it’s the time of year when we’re all trying to clean up and declutter our homes and lives (or maybe I’m the only one!)
+I thought I would turn the tables a bit and share my thoughts about 5 choices we have when we’re short on SPACE — especially since it’s the time of year when we’re all trying to clean up and declutter our homes and lives.

-If you’re feeling a little cramped and crowded in your space, here are some options to consider.
+If you’re feeling a little cramped and crowded in your space, here are 5 options to consider.

 1. Increase the amount of space you have.